junxit/us-congress-bills-114/metadata.md

 - 2015-07-23 — Rule provides for consideration of H.R.
 3009 with 1 hour of general debate.
 Previous question shall be considered as ordered except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2015-07-23 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5450)
 - 2015-07-23 — The previous question was ordered pursuant to the rule. (consideration: CR H5449)
+- 2015-07-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.